A Framework for Conditional Statement Technical Debt Identification and Description: Related Work

 Maldonado et al. \cite{da2017using} propose a \ac{nlp} approach to identify the two most common types of \ac{satd}: design debt and requirement debt.
 They employ a maximum entropy classifier to identify the \ac{satd} comments.
-Huang et al. \cite{huang2018identifying} used text mining techniques to detect all types of \ac{satd}.
+Huang et al. \cite{huang2018identifying} used text mining techniques to detect all types of \ac{satd} comments.
 They utilise feature selection to select useful features for classifier training.
-There work outperformed the \ac{nlp} approach.
+Their work outperformed the \ac{nlp} approach.
 Note that a limitation of Maldonado et al.'s work is its speciality in only two \ac{satd} types rather than all types.
-In addition, they did not apply a feature selection technique.
-A key difference between Huang et al.'s approaches and ours, other than us leveraging deep learning, is that they dedicate a sub-classifier for each one of the eight projects, while we train one comprehensive classifier for all the projects.
-Moreover, we propose a comprehensive framework that handles the case when the \ac{satd} comment is missing.

-In their recent work, Ren et al. \cite{ren2019neural} Proposed a deep learning-based approach in the form of Convolutional Neural Networks (CNN) for \ac{satd} Comment Identification.
-They argue that the leveraging CNN improves the detection task over other existing approaches.
+In their recent work, Ren et al. \cite{ren2019neural} Proposed a deep learning-based approach in the form of Convolutional Neural Networks (CNN) for \ac{satd} comment identification.
+They argue that leveraging CNN improves the detection task over other existing approaches.
 Furthermore, exploiting the computational structure of CNN improves the explainability of the results by identifying key patterns of \ac{satd} comments.
-We plan to compare our approach against theirs and explore the possibility of combining aspects of the two approaches together and examine the performance.
-However, as in the other related work, Ren et al.'s work does not consider the case when the comment is unavailable.
-Our comprehensive framework detects source code segments that need \ac{satd} comments and generates the appropriate \ac{satd} comment.
+The main difference between these approaches and ours is that our approach deals with the case when the comment is not provided with the source code, which is a key limitation of the previous work.
+SATDID detects source code fragments that require \ac{satd} comments and, on top of that, generates the appropriate \ac{satd} comments for them, another contribution that is missing from the previous work.